busterbenson/notes/_posts/2003/2003-08-05-man-versus-himself.md

 author       : me

-one_liner    : "A novel I wrote about an 89-year old man who is CEO of 2 companies and gets stabbed in the eye." image			   : piles			   : ['book', 'death', 'fiction'] comment_link :
+one_liner    : "A novel I wrote about an 89-year old man who is CEO of 2 companies and gets stabbed in the eye." piles			   : ['book', 'death', 'fiction'] comment_link :
 ---

-{% include img.html src='/assets/images/pieces/man-versus-himself.jpg' alt='Book cover' %}
+{% responsive_image path: 'assets/images/pieces/man-versus-himself.jpg' alt: 'Book cover' %}

 I wrote [this book](https://amzn.to/2RpYWrW) in 30 days, during NaNoWriMo.
 It's not worth reading unless you are curious what kind of weird book pops out of a head in 30 days.